aarush23g/Stock-Market-Analysis-without-WebApp/README.md

 # Stock-Market-Analysis-without-WebApp
-This is a Stock Market Analysis that I have done without the Webapp.
+This is a Stock Market Analysis that I have done without creating a Webapp.